- Front page

 Time and location

-The game may be restricted to a certain place and time, e.g., one afternoon and a certain park, but in its best and most imaginative form the game is played for several weeks, where the players try to live their normal lives knowing that somebody is stalking them all the time.
+The game may be restricted to a certain place and time, e.g., one afternoon and a certain park, but the game can also be played for several weeks, during which the players try to live their normal lives knowing that somebody is stalking them all the time.
 In the process assassins try to recover free time of their own to gain a time slot and a shot at the murder of their own victim.
 In a long game it is usual however to agree on safe zones and times, where the game is not on and the players can safe from ambushes for a short while.

 The umpires